Learn About Gina Renee Hall’s Murder Timeline

 Gina Renee Hall was last seen by her sister Dlana who emphatically states: Gina never met Stephen Epperly in a bar and then left with him willingly to go to a cabin at the lake to be “with” him.
-Dlana believes Gina was taken against her will, but that was not the story told for decades.
+Dlana always believed, and now knows, that Gina was taken against her will, but that was not the story told for decades.
 The murderer’s story became ‘the story”.
 Why?
 The 1980 newspaper clippings give an interesting perspective on when exactly that

 “composed story” began..

 Gina Renee Hall borrows Dlana’s Monte Carlo to go dancing at the Marriott Inn in Blacksburg, Va.

 Dlana receives a phone call from her sister.
 Gina’s tone is out of character—an apprehensive nervousness in her voice.
 Dlana asks Gina, Where are you?
 Gina answers her sister, “I am at the lake”.
 What are you doing there?
 “I am looking at it.”
 Well, who are you looking at it with?
 Gina’s response —one word—“Steve”…CLICK… Gina does not come home.
 Dlana Hall & friends begin searching Sunday morning.